nodesmith/aion-wiki/Aion-Owner's-Manual.md

 * Where do I report errors?

-Refer to the previous section of error handling for details.
+Refer to the previous section [Error Handling](#error-handling) for details.

-* Is the Aion Token worth anything?

-The Beta Testnet tokens are not worth anything.

 * Is there a bounty/reward program?

-Yes, there will be a reward program to incentivize early miners and users of Aion to actively participate in the early stages of the mainnet launch.
+Yes, there will be a reward program to incentivize early miners and users of Aion to actively participate in the early stages of the Kilimanjaro launch.
 More details on the bounty structure will be released shortly.

 **Installation**

 * How do I install Aion and web3 interface?

-Please refer to the “Installation” section under “Setting up your Aion node” for the detailed steps.
+Please refer to the [Installation](#installation) section for the detailed steps.

-* How do I monitor the Testnet installation?
+* How do I monitor the Kernel installation?

 No installation, it is a compiled binary therefore it is just executed.

 * What are the system requirements to install and run the Kernel?

 You will need Ubuntu 16.04 or a later version.
-Please refer to the “Setting up your Aion node” section for more details.
+Please refer to the [Getting Started](#getting-started) section for more details.

 **Mining**

 * How do I know that I’m mining?

-If you are running a node on version 0.1.11, you will see a CPU output with “x” number of solutions produced per second.
+You will see a CPU output with “x” number of solutions produced per second.

 * How many CPU threads should I allocate for my mining node?